thelasttoto/dir/docs/security-schema.md

 - **Workload Identity:** Each Directory component (API server, clients, etc.) is assigned a SPIFFE ID based on its SPIRE Agent configuration.
 - **Cross-Organization Authentication:** Directory can authenticate workloads from other organizations or clusters using their SPIFFE IDs, enabling secure communication without custom integration.
-- **Mutual TLS (mTLS):** Directory can establish mTLS connections between components using the SVIDs issued by SPIRE, ensuring secure and authenticated communication.
+- **Secure Communication:** Directory establishes secure connections between components using the SVID certificates issued by SPIRE, ensuring secure and authenticated communication.

 ### Authorization